particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 file](#importing-via-files).

 ![Scan ICCIDs](/assets/images/sims-for-products/scan-sim-cards.png)
-<p class="caption">To scan, position the barcode inside the cyan box,
+<p class="caption">To scan, position the bar code inside the cyan box,
 and ensure that it is in focus</p>

 Regardless of if you are typing or scanning ICCIDs, SIM cards will queue